mocks-server/website/docs/get-started-intro.md

 ## Configuration

-Configure the server simply [creating a `mocks.config.js` file at the root folder of your project](configuration-file.md).
+Configure the server simply [modifying the `mocks.config.js` file at the root folder of your project](configuration-file.md).

 For changing [settings](configuration-options.md) (such as current mock, delay time, etc.) while it is running, you can use:
 * [Interactive command line interface](plugins-inquirer-cli.md), which is very useful in local environments for development.